 What You Need

-- Craft aluminum wire mesh– this is amazing stuff, it’s like really fine chicken wire.
+- Craft aluminium wire mesh is fantastic; it’s like fine chicken wire.

 - Old newspapers